How to append to a set in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your app directly from your browser.
+The Agent handles the rest—writing the code, testing for errors, and deploying your app.
 Start building with Replit.

 Create & deploy websites, automations, internal tools, data pipelines and more in any programming language without setup, downloads or extra tools.
 All in a single cloud workspace with AI built in.